riyazshaikh/sqsp-snippets/README.md

-sqsp-snippets
+SQSP Snippets
 =============

-Handy css/less/js snippets for Squarespace Templates
+A collection of handy css/less/js snippets for use in Squarespace Templates.

+# Center Vertical # - Simple way to vertically center elements within container.